 Try to do 15 a side per set

 3. Arm Pulses

-Put the band around your forearms, and raise your arms up at 90 degrees, so your shoulders are in line with your elbows, and your wrists are facing straight towards the roof
+Put the band around your forearms, and raise your arms at 90 degrees, so your shoulders are in line with your elbows and your wrists are facing straight toward the roof

 Now slowly separate your arms away from each other, feeling the resistance on the band as you do it, then bring your arms in an inch, hold, and then push them out an inch again